asamnt/asamnt/README.md

-### Hi there 👋 I am a Senior Software Engineer.
-My core specialization includes Data Engineering, Data Visualization.
-Data Analytics and Data Modelling.
+### Hi there 👋 I am a Senior Software Engineer
-Here, you will see me adding stuff that I learn/create in my free time.  🌱 Currently, learning the MERN stack
+Full Stack Engineer - Java, Python and React

-I code in Java, Python and React
+Here, you will see me adding stuff that I learn/create in my free time

 <!--
 **asamnt/asamnt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.